Latest News

 ADNOC resumes exports of naphtha via an alternative route to Oman, traders claim

-The price of Asia's naphtha has fallen to its lowest level since early March, as Abu Dhabi National Oil Co (ADNOC), resumed exports via the Omani Port of Sohar in May, according to traders.
-This could provide an alternative supply route, which would ease the supply crisis caused by the U.S. and Israeli war against Iran.
+The price of Asia's naphtha fell to its lowest level since early March, as the Abu Dhabi Oil Company (ADNOC), resumed exports via the Omani port in Sohar.
+This could provide an alternative supply route, which would ease the supply shortage caused by the U.S./Israeli war against Iran.

-Last month, the United Arab Emirates producer resumed exports by using tankers to transport cargoes to the refinery in the Gulf and then transferring them onto other tankers in the Sohar port to export to Asia.
-This process is known as ship to ship transfers.
+Last month, the United Arab Emirates producer resumed its exports by using tankers to transport cargoes to the?refinery within the Gulf and then transferring them onto other tankers in Sohar port to export to Asia.
+This process is known as ship-to -ship transfers.

-Shipping data showed that two of these tankers, Minerva Pisces, and Torm Gwyneth loaded naphtha around May 30, from ADNOC controlled?vessels, and are headed to Asia.
+Shipping data showed that two of these tankers, Minerva Pisces, and Torm Gwyneth?loaded naphtha on ADNOC vessels in Sohar around May 30 and are headed to Asia.

 The traders said that more tankers could have loaded ADNOC Naphtha through Sohar.
 However, shipping data may not reflect all vessel movements.